Deep Conditional Measure Quantization: Abstract

 \section{Abstract}

-The quantization of a (probability) measure is replacing it by a sum of Dirac masses that is close enough to it (in some metric space of probability measures).
+Quantization of a probability measure means representing it with a finite set of Dirac masses that approximates the input distribution well enough (in some metric space of probability measures).
 Various methods exists to do so, but the situation of quantizing a conditional law has been less explored.
 We propose a method, called DCMQ, involving a Huber-energy kernel-based approach coupled with a deep neural network architecture.
 The method is tested on several examples and obtains promising results.